 - Full range of business loans indicated here https://www.smeaz.org.zw/what-we-do/funding , i.e.

 - Staff loans

 To borrow or benefit from the SACCOS, you must be a paid-up member of the SME Association of Zimbabwe.
 Details on this membership can be obtained by on this page.

 Both members and non-members are able to save and invest in the SACCOS.
 On becoming a member, one subscribes for a minimum of five shares, which earn dividends based on the surplus that the SACCOS makes at the end of a specified period.
 Over and above the dividend income, there will also be interest income on yours savings.
 This is earned from the lending activity.
 Interest rates on the savings account are competitive and market-based.
 They are published on a regular basis, but are currently between 12% and 24% per annum.
 There are no charges applied on savings and contributions accounts, therefore there is no danger of your savings being whittled away by bank charges.

 Fixed investments as well as transaction-specific investments can also be arranged on a one-on-one basis.

-Additional details on the SACCOS can be obtained from the Association's offices, or better still by attending one of the SACCOS month-end meetings, at which all members and officers will be available to answer your questions.
+Additional details on the SACCOS can be obtained from the SMEAZ SACCOS website, your Member Consultant or at the Association's offices.
+You can also attend one of the SACCOS month-end meetings, at which all members and officers will be available to answer your questions.